borodin-vasiliy/php-stories/README.md

 ==========

 Library for create stories using images, text and animations for them.
-This library create stories frame by frame and after that create video using ffmpeg. ffmpeg should be installed on your server
+This library create stories frame by frame and after that create video using ffmpeg. ffmpeg should be installed on your server!

 Quick Start
 -----------